 - No 4K video

 The biggest drawback of Olympus cameras is that they use a Micro Four Thirds (M43) sensor.
 This is smaller than the APS-C sensors that most Mirrorless and DSLR cameras have.
 Without getting too techy here, sensor size is an important consideration in image resolution.
-However, Olympus have done a fine job of improving their sensor processing technology to compensate for the smaller size.
+However, Olympus has done a fine job of improving their sensor processing technology to compensate for the smaller size.

 Best Camera for Blogging: Professional